This how-to article goes over what Braze’s Campaign Connector is and how to use it to deliver targeted, relevant content at the right time.

 As well as users who complete the following interactions with active News Feed Cards:

 The Campaign Connector feature only works with active campaigns.
 In addition, you cannot use Campaign Connector to send a message to a user after they have completed an interaction with a campaign.
-For example, if you are a running a marketing campaign for 9 weeks and you set up a follow-on campaign that utilizes Campaign Connector at the beginning of week 4, the follow-on campaign will only deliver messages to users that interacted with the marketing campaign after the follow-on campaign was published (weeks 4-9).
+For example, if you are a running a marketing campaign for nine weeks and you set up a follow-on campaign that utilizes Campaign Connector at the beginning of week four, the follow-on campaign will only deliver messages to users that interacted with the marketing campaign after the follow-on campaign was published (weeks 4-9).
 Therefore, in order to ensure that your follow-on campaigns reach every user that you are targeting, you should:

 - Set up your original campaign as a draft